Christie Hayes: Career

 Christie Hayes began acting when she was 8 years old after first being approached to become a model.
 She preferred acting to modelling and spent her childhood in theatre, performing in over 20 plays at her local drama club.
 She attended the McDonald College for Performing Arts in Strathfield and majored in drama.

-In 2000, Hayes was cast as Maria in the family adventure series Search for Treasure Island, a Grundy Production filmed in Spain and on shown Channel 7.
+In 2000, Hayes was cast as Maria in the family adventure series Search for Treasure Island, a Grundy Production filmed in Spain and shown on Channel 7.

 Later that year Hayes was cast as Kirsty Sutherland in the successful soap opera, Home and Away on Channel 7, after turning down the role of Dani Sutherland (her character's older sister), because she was uncomfortable playing someone three years older than herself, Kirsty being 13 and Dani 16.

 She was the first person to be cast in her on-screen "Sutherland" family.
 She played both Kirsty Phillips (née Sutherland) and Laura DeGroot (the two characters were twin sisters separated at birth).
 Hayes, who was on the cover of TV Week more times in 2004 than any of her other castmates, left Home and Away in October 2004 in order to travel.
 Her final H&A appearance aired in February 2005.

 After leaving the show she appeared as the face of the Pepsi Light campaign in Summer 2006 and made a guest appearance on the soap Blue Water High.
 She was also involved in the making of various films and television shows, including Room 101, Searching For Eva, The First Goodbye and Noir.

 Hayes played the lead in I.D the film as Kate in 2011.

 Hayes returned to Home and Away in May 2008, in a recurring role until October 2009.
 She is also a model and has been the face of Miki House, Pepsi and Jeans for Genes.

 In January 2017, Hayes commenced working on breakfast radio at I98FM in Wollongong.
 She joined the cast of soap opera Neighbours in 2019 in a guest role.

+Hayes co-hosted the Dan and Christie breakfast radio show on hit100.9 Hobart from 2022 until 2026.
+The show was cancelled as part of a Southern Cross Media Group restructure, with 300 jobs being axed.
+Prior to the axing, the show was Hobart’s number one breakfast radio show, with 21.2% of Hobart radio listeners tuning in at the most recent radio survey.